 Luca.
 How can you get so focussed while those three gorillas are wrecking food on the fridge just behind you?

-In my office I work with blasting hi-pop music in my headphones.
+In the office, I work with blasting hi-pop music in my headphones.
 Anyway, you need some good Google certifications if you want to work at Google.
 I hold a Google AdWords certification, and you can have it for free.
 Recently, also Facebook introduced similar free certifications.
 So, people being shortlisted for entry-level positions at Google will likely be people holding these certifications, as the word “Google” will appear a lot in their LinkedIn profiles.
 That’s what I did for both Google and Facebook, and both times I have been successful.
 Put more Google that you can in your profile; if Google doesn’t appear on your profile, I don’t think you’ll be contacted.
 This is my opinion, though.

 Any other final tips for job seekers?